 It consisted of four mini square canvases, scrapbooking paper, ribbon and other simple embellishments.
 The kind of stuff I have an abundance of in my craft room.

-Today I am sharing the very simple process so you can make your very own door or wall sign as well, in any colours and materials you please.
+Today I am sharing the very simple process so you can make your very own DIY name plate or wall sign, in any colours and materials you please.

 - Wooden letters